 - Side-Swept Bob

-If you can manage a short haircut such as a pixie or bob, congratulations!
+If you can manage a short hair for interview such as a pixie or bob, congratulations!
 “A pixie cut is always eye-catching and it indicates that the woman wearing it has the confidence to go for something shorter,” Cutler says.
 With how strong of a look short hair already is, Cutler recommends using product to sweep the bangs over to one side in order to soften it up slightly.

 - Tight Ponytail